Skip to Content

 Exterior view of the buildings near Seonhyangjae Hall

+After passing under Bulromun Gate, we visited a very private section of the garden where the royal family often resided and held banquets.
 One of these buildings was Seonhyangjae Hall, which was built as the study next to Yeongyeongdang Hall.
-This building served as another library and school for the royal family.
+This building served as a library and school for the royal family.

-It’s interesting to note this was once one of the most luxurious buildings in Korea because it features a sun shade on the western side, a wooden heated floor and a bronze plate that once hung from the roof.
+It’s interesting to note this was once one of the most luxurious buildings in Korea because it featured a sun shade on the western side, a wooden heated floor and a bronze plate that once hung from the roof.

 Exterior view of Yeongyeongdang Hall in Huwon Secret Garden